-Write "1" in box 9 if you or your spouse are totally or partially blind.
-Write "2" in box 9 if both you and your spouse are totally or partially blind.
+Enter "1" in box 9 if you or your spouse is totally or partially blind.
+Enter "2" in box 9 if both you and your spouse are totally or partially blind.

-If you or your spouse were partially blind as of December 31, 2011, you must get a statement certified by your eye doctor or registered optometrist that:
+If you or your spouse were partially blind as of December 31, 2012, you must get a statement certified by your eye doctor or registered optometrist that: